Former HK leader calls out HSBC following UK criticism of security law

 Founded in Hong Kong about 150 years ago, HSBC gets bulk of revenue from China and Hong Kong.

-London-listed shares of HSBC and Standard Chartered (STAN.L), which also has a large exposure to Hong Kong, were down more than 2% and 3%, respectively, on Friday.
+London-listed shares of HSBC and Standard Chartered , which also has a large exposure to Hong Kong, were down more than 2% and 3%, respectively, on Friday.